PandasThumb/pandasthumb.github.io/_posts/2019/2019-01-17-ken-ham-has-his-eye.md

 </figcaption>
 </figure>

-Then they go through a little theodicy, blaming us for all the evil in the world:
+Then they go through a little theodicy, blaming us for all the evil and even misfortune in the world:

 <figure>
 <img src="/uploads/2019/Blame_Us_600.jpg" alt="Blame us"/>